 Accuracy

-Interpreters and translators communicate what is spoken or written exactly without changing the meaning.
-They cannot add or delete information.
+Interpreters and translators must communicate exactly what is spoken or written without changing the meaning.
+They cannot add or delete information to ensure accurate translations.

 Interpreters may ask you to clarify a specific word or phrase to make sure they understand you.